kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 MSSQLServer managed by KubeDB can be monitored with Prometheus operator out-of-the-box.

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for mssqlserver cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for MSSQLServer.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use Kubernetes supported volume source `secret`.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the mssqlserver object.
+  - ```yaml
+        configuration:
+          inline:
+            mssql.conf: |-
+              [memory]
+              memorylimitmb = 3072
+    ```
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for mssqlserver cluster.

 ### spec.topology